skip to content

 Practical Legal Training Program

-Legal Services Commission typically offers two to three PLT placement blocks each year.
+Legal Services offers three PLT placement blocks each year.

 About the PLT Program